lyarenei/errbot-czechia-covid/README.md

 with IP address of the redis instance and its port.
 If you are running everything locally with default settings, then these variables should be `REDIS_HOST=localhost` and `REDIS_PORT=6379`.

+## Message customization
+The only way to customize the report message is to fork this repository and update the message in the `czechia_covid.py` file.